 Talk to a Social Security Disability Lawyer in Woodbury Today

 The SSDI process does not leave much room for error—but with the right legal support, you do not have to face it alone.
-[Firm-name] offers hands-on help at every stage of your disability claim, whether you are applying for the first time or appealing a denial that never should have happened.
+Fusco, Brandenstein & Rada, P.C. offers hands-on help at every stage of your disability claim, whether you are applying for the first time or appealing a denial that never should have happened.

-Ready to get started?
+Ready to get started with our team of attorneys?
 Call 516-496-0400 now to schedule your free consultation.
-Let us help you secure the benefits you have worked hard for.
+Let our social security disability attorneys in Woodbury help you secure the benefits you have worked hard for.
+If you’re visiting, find our law firm’s location on Google Maps.

 Available To Clients 24/7